ParsaRouzrokh/PyTorch_Brain_Tumor_Segmentation_2D/README.md

-In this deep learning project, I plan to train a semantic segmentation model on "Brain Tumor 2D MRI Slices" database, provided by Balakrishna Kumar.
+In this project, I plan to train a semantic segmentation model on "Brain Tumor 2D MRI Slices" database, provided by Balakrishna Kumar.

 I'll use MONAI and PyTorch libraries for data wrangling and creating models.